flynndcs/CS361Battleship/README.md

 make sure you have the dev pipenv install - "pipenv install --dev"

+Uninstall the setuptools that gets installed - "pipenv uninstall setuptools"

+install a specific version of setuptools - "pipenv install setuptools'<45.0.0'"

 then while in the project folder run - "pipenv run pyinstaller -F Battleship.py"

 then the exe file is created and placed into dist/Battleship.exe